wsalame/hockey-analytics/README.md

 This is a work in progress.
 As of now, you won't get any cool info out of the API, but you can still check out my (hopefully) awesome code.

-Because of the major rule change after the 2004 lockout regarding giving a point to the losing team in overtime/shootout, it was decided the app would be compatible only for the seasons following the lockout which 2005-2006.
+Because of the major rule change after the 2004 lockout regarding giving a point to the losing team in overtime/shootout, it was decided the app would be compatible only for the seasons following the lockout, 2005-2006 being the first one.

 [INSERT LINK TO JAVADOC]